jasonincanada/kattis/notes/Coin Change.md

 }
 ```

-I've moved some important logic into a separate function `candidate_indexes(coin, amount)` that returns an iterator, so in the calling code it looks like just another `for` loop.
-This is the step that decides which sub-problems to look at to determine the optimal value (in this case, the lowest number) to use for whatever table cell we're currently computing.
-Separating into a function like this also emphasizes that deciding which sub-problems to visit is dependent purely on the `coin` denomination and the `amount` we're considering, no other variables.
+I've moved some important logic into a separate function `candidate_indexes(coin, amount)` that returns an iterator, so in the calling code it can be used in a `for` loop.
+This is the step that decides which other table cells to look at when computing the current table cell.
+Separating into a function like this also emphasizes that deciding which sub-problems to visit is dependent purely on the `coin` denomination and the `amount` we're considering.

 ```rust
 fn candidate_indexes(coin  : i32,